-- Get the kennel well in advance of the trip.
+Get the kennel well in advance of the trip.
 You want to give your dog plenty of opportunities to get used to the crate or pet carrier and develop positive associations with it.

-- Provide your dog with plenty of opportunities to comfortably use their kennel before the trip.
+Provide your dog with plenty of opportunities to comfortably use their kennel before the trip.
 This can include feeding them inside it or putting their bed in there with the door open so they associate it with relaxation and sleep.

-- Help the dog get used to the sounds and commotion they might encounter throughout the flight.
+Help the dog get used to the sounds and commotion they might encounter throughout the flight.
 For example, you can use recordings of planes taking off or the constant murmur of voices and interruptions to help them learn to dismiss the sounds as background noise.

-- Make sure your dog is fully crate trained before the trip.
-Most dogs are crate trained, but you want to make sure that your dog knows how to safely and comfortably lie in their crate for extended periods before they are confined during a fight.
+Make sure your dog is fully crate trained before the trip.
+Most dogs are crate trained, but you want to make sure that your dog knows how to safely and comfortably lie in their crate for extended periods before they are confined during a flight.
 In the chance that they aren’t crate trained before the trip, some owners find it helpful to line the bottom of the kennel with an absorbent puppy pad in case the dog has any accidents during the flight.

 On the day of the trip, you want to do everything in your power to make your dog feel relaxed and prepared.
 This preparation will start early on the day you leave.

-- Make sure your dog gets plenty of exercise before you leave.
+Make sure your dog gets plenty of exercise before you leave.
 You will want to take them for a very long walk and maybe give them the chance to run around before you leave for the airport.
 This is true even if you have a morning flight.
 Get up a few hours before you have to leave for the airport and make sure that providing your dog with ample exercise is a priority.
-Once they are in the crate on the flight, they will be there for hours.
+Once they are in the crate, they will be there for hours.
 You want them in a condition that will encourage them to rest and even sleep during the trip.

-- Before heading to the airport, provide your pet with multiple opportunities to go to the bathroom.
+Before heading to the airport, provide your pet with multiple opportunities to go to the bathroom.
 Then, when you arrive at the airport, familiarize yourself with the locations of grassy areas or even designated pet-relief areas in the airport.
 Note the ones closest to your terminal and try to give the dog one more opportunity to go before getting on the plane.

-- Monitor how much food and water your pet has before the flight.
+Monitor how much food and water your pet has before the flight.
 Of course, you do not want your dog to get hungry or dehydrated during the trip, but you also do not want them to have to go to the bathroom urgently halfway through the flight and have nowhere to go.
 Generally speaking, try to feed the dog a good meal several hours before the trip and keep them hydrated.
 Having some extra food and water on hand for the flight can also be a good idea just in case unexpected delays arise during the trip.